 When Shimano introduced the Dura-Ace R9150 series in 2016 they also released Synchro Shift.
-Then, a few months later, they made Synchronised Shifting available for Ultegra 6800 and Dura-Ace 9000 users.
+Then, a few months later, they made Synchronised Shifting available for Ultegra 6800 and Dura-Ace 9000 users as well as.
 All you need is up-to-date firmware and the current generation battery, the BT-DN110.

 Synchronized Shifting requirements